mmondics/aiops-z/README.md

     The automation tools - policies, runbooks, and actions - help you resolve incidents quickly by setting up and enabling an automatic response as situations arise.

-    **Policies** are rules that contain multiple condition and action sets.
+    **Policies** are rules that contain condition and action sets.
 They can be triggered to automatically promote events to alerts, reduce noise by grouping alerts into an incident, and assign runbooks to remediate alerts.

-86. **For example, find the Policy named "Disk Pressure", and click on it.
+86. **For example, find the Policy named `Robot Shop Erroneous Calls`, and click it.
 In the new page that opens, click the "Specification" tab.**

-    This policy looks for alerts that match the tags `Value of:alert.summary` contains `KubeletHasDiskPressure`, or `Value of:alert.summary` contains `You will run out of disk space`.
-Alerts with either of these tags indicate that an OpenShift node is running out of ephemeral storage and will soon begin evicting pods.
+    This policy looks for alerts that match the tags `Value of:alert.summary` contains `Erroneous call rate is too high`.
+An alert matching this tag will be sent from Instana when Instana determines there has been a significant increase in the rate of erroneous calls to the Robot Shop application.

     The policy also states what should happen when the policy finds a matching alert.
 In this case, it will promote the alert to an incident that will notify specific users responsible for fixing the issue, or potentially automatically run a runbook made up of one or more actions that have been defined in CP4AIOps.